0ManasVerma0/Habitify/README.md

 ## 📦 Installation

 ### Manual Installation (Developer Mode)
-1. Download the latest release
+1. Download the zip of this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in top-right)
 4. Click "Load unpacked"